Adamouization/ASP-Timetable/README.md

 ASP Timetable
 =======

-**ASP Timetable** is a timetabling application implemented in a declarative manner using Answer Set Programming for the Artificial Intelligence course.
+**ASP Timetable** is a timetabling application implemented in a declarative manner using Answer Set Programming and the [Clingo](https://potassco.org/clingo/) solver my Artificial Intelligence course.
 Timetabling is considered a classic A.I. problem involving many constraints, and this program tackles the different challenges and considerations that go into generating timetables.

 ## Features